TosbackCgusBridge-Bot/CGUs-versions/Expedia/Privacy Policy.md

 *   You also can add or update information and close your account as described above.

-*   When you register as a member on this site, you will be given a choice as to whether you want to receive email messages from us about special offers.
-As a registered member, you can modify your choice at any time on the Member Profile page.
-Whether registered as a member or not, you will also be given the opportunity to unsubscribe from commercial messages in any such email we send.
+*   You will be given the opportunity to unsubscribe from commercial emails in any such message that we send you.
+If you are a registered member, you can also modify your choice at any time on the Member Profile page.
 Please note that we reserve the right to send you other communications, including service announcements, administrative messages, and surveys relating either to your account or to your transactions on this site, without offering you the opportunity to opt out of receiving them.

 *   You may have the opportunity on our website to provide a mobile number in order to receive day-of-travel flight alerts.
 You may discontinue these alerts at any time.